agvitaglione/progetto_es/README.md

 sudo ifconfig can0 up
 ```

-Before installing PTMonitor, to not have problems with the possible user accesses for the USB storages visualization, is necessary to edit include/Password.h before compiling, by entering the root password (will be removed from the next versions).
+Before installing PtMonitor, to not have problems with the possible user accesses for the USB storages visualization, is necessary to edit include/Password.h before compiling, by entering the root password (will be removed from the next versions).
 Then, the software installation can start:
 ```bash
 cd ~
 git clone https://github.com/agvitaglione/ptmonitor